 Silver is entering its “sweet spot” of the year.
 This September, silverhas another special reason for rising – rising industrial demand.
 Since 1975, silver has gained an average of 4.1% every September, making September far and away the best month for silver.(Second place is January, at +2.9%.)September is also the #1 month for gold, due to the beginning of the jewelry fabrication season for the gold gift-giving holidays in India (Diwali, followed by the wedding season), America (Christmas, followed by Valentine’s Day) and China’s New Year.
 Silver often follows gold’s lead – as silver often acts like “gold on steroids.”Silver Typically Soars in September

-Volatility usually surges during August and into September.
-This explains the obvious: investors—from hedge fund managers to individual traders—naturally fund refuge placing their money in longstanding stores of value.
-Precious metals and bonds are fundamentally deemed safe places when market uncertainty is present.
+Volatility usually surges during the months around August and September, which explains the obvious.
+Investors—from hedge fund managers to individual traders—instinctively find refuge placing their assets in the longstanding safe havens of value.
+Precious metals and bonds are fundamentally deemed ‘secure’ when market uncertainty persists.
 Because gold and silver often do the inverse of the equities market, as retail and other industries sell-off, precious metals rise.

 September, of course, has a bad reputation for stock returns.
 Since 1950, it has been the worst month for the S&P 500, which has fallen an average of 0.5% during the month, Ryan Detrick, senior market strategist for LPL Financial, noted in a blog post.
 September’s record has been a bit better recently: Over the past 10 years, the S&P 500 has averaged a 0.9% gain in September.History Says September Will Be Rough for Stocks.
 How to Invest for an October Turnaround.